In the face of tremendous technological development, business planning has been rendered obsolete by the pace of change.

 Think of Innovations As Systems.
 Whatever you"re building or creating naturally will end up belonging to a larger system of offerings.
 Kumar defines a "system" as "any set of interacting or interdependent entities that form an integrated whole which is greater than the sum of its parts".
 Apple"s musical "system", made up of iPods, iPhones, iTunes and now Beats headphones is a perfect example of a working, interdependent system.

 Cultivate an Innovation Culture.
 "Everyone"s actions can add up to the overall cultural behaviour of the organisation."
-At Reading Room, we work hard to create a culture around co-operation and collaboration.
+We work hard to create a culture around co-operation and collaboration.
 We believe innovation happens where new ideas meet each other, so we ensure that our people sit in multi-disciplinary teams, bring a cross-pollination of ideas together for each of our projects.

 Adopt a Disciplined Innovation Process.
 As Kumar says, "successful innovation can and should be planned and managed like any other organisational function."
 The biggest mistake people make is in the assumption innovation - or any creative activity - is opposed to any type of process.
 However, "Eureka!" moments are rare, and process can help provide the discipline required to successfully innovate.

 Old Notions of "Creativity" Need To Be Forgotten

 "Creativity is thinking up new things.
 Innovation is doing new things."